Orthodox Church of the Icon of Our Lady of Częstochowa

-The Orthodox Church of the Icon of Our Lady of Częstochowa (Cerkiew Częstochowskiej Ikony Matki Bożej w Częstochowie) is an Eastern Orthodox church in Poland honoring the Icon of Our Lady of Częstochowa, considered to be one of the country's national symbols.
+The Orthodox Church of the Icon of Our Lady of Częstochowa (Cerkiew Częstochowskiej Ikony Matki Bożej w Częstochowie) is an Eastern Orthodox church in Częstochowa, Poland that honors the Icon of Our Lady of Częstochowa, one of the country's national symbols.
 Construction of the building commenced in 1994 according to a design by Michał Bałasz of Białystok.
 As of 2009, the church is mostly complete.
 The bells and windows had been installed, and the facade completed.
-However, work on the internal decoration of the building still remains largely unfinished.
+Work on the internal decoration of the building still remains largely unfinished.
 The cornerstone was blessed by the Ecumenical Patriarch Bartholomew I.